How Much Does It Cost to Build an Ice Rink?

 Maintenance Costs

 Maintenance expenses for synthetic ice are considerably less than traditional ice rinks, as there’s no need for refrigeration systems or ice resurfacing gear.
 The only maintenance needed is regular cleaning and in most cases the application of lubricants or other maintenance liquids.
+Here are some tips for the necessary cleaning and maintenance:

 1. Clean the surface regularly with soap and water or the manufacturer’s maintenance solution.